 People with multiple sclerosis can get trigeminal neuralgia because losing the myelin sheath is what multiple sclerosis is all about.
 Tumors can press on the parts of the trigeminal nerve and trauma to the skull can damage the holes through which the nerves pass.
 This can cause deterioration of the nerve so that it sends out pain signals.
 In some cases, no cause for the disease can be found and the person suffers without optimal treatment.

 Some doctors believe that trauma to the nerve results in biochemical rather than biological changes in the way the nerve works.
 The nerves may appear normal but may be functioning biochemically at a level that triggers pain rather than normal sensation.

-Others believe that trigeminal neuralgia is caused by a bad outcome in a dental procedure, an infection that affects the nerve, other demyelinating diseases or the presence of an arterio-venous malformation.
+Others believe that TN is caused by a bad outcome in a dental procedure, an infection that affects the nerve, other demyelinating diseases or the presence of an arterio-venous malformation.

-Other diseases that can mimic trigeminal neuralgia include post-herpetic neuralgia, oral surgery, tooth abscess, cluster headaches, post traumatic injury to the trigeminal nerve in sinus surgery, stroke or other types of facial trauma.
+Other diseases that can mimic TN include post-herpetic neuralgia, oral surgery, tooth abscess, cluster headaches, post-traumatic injury to the trigeminal nerve in sinus surgery, stroke or other types of facial trauma.
 These all can cause neuropathic pain, which tends to be more of a burning pain, a boring pain or a dull pain.
-Trigeminal neuralgia mimics quite a few other facial pain disorders so it becomes difficult to really decide whether or not the condition is related to the trigeminal nerve.
+TN mimics quite a few other facial pain disorders so it becomes difficult to really decide whether or not the condition is related to the trigeminal nerve.

 Other conditions you need to think about when you have facial pain that might or might not be caused by trigeminal neuralgia include: